 Another year of making school snacks and lunches?
 Ugh.

 Kids are heading back to class, and the often-dreaded task of preparing and packing school lunches has started up again.
-I’d like to say I’ve been inspired by Instagram bento boxes and dinosaur-shaped sandwiches, but going into my ninth year of prepping yogurts, veggies, and pasta, it’s become a tedious chore that has me gritting my teeth every morning and evening.
+I’d like to say I’ve been inspired by Instagram bento boxes and dinosaur-shaped sandwiches, but going into my tenth year of prepping yogurts, veggies, and pasta, it’s become a tedious chore that has me gritting my teeth every morning and evening.

-Between school nutrition guidelines that aren’t always clear and trying to pack a balanced meals, making lunches can be very stressful.
+Between school nutrition guidelines that aren’t always clear and trying to pack balanced meals, making lunches can be very stressful.
 So this year, we sought some help from an expert.